 - Marquette University, B.S., Industrial Engineering

 - U.S. Army Court of Criminal Appeals

-- National Defense Industrial Association (NDIA), Senior Fellow
+- National Defense Industrial Association (NDIA), Board of Directors, 2023; Senior Fellow

 - University of Illinois Law Review, Editor-in-Chief, 2001-2002

 - Col. Paul W. Arcari Meritorious Service Award, Military Officer's Association of America (MOAA), 2019